-15 years ago today (March 6, 1999) was a big day for Sara Evans.
-It was on this date that the Missouri native scored her first No. 1 hit, with the title track, ‘No Place That Far,’ from her sophomore album.
+Twenty-two years ago today (March 6, 1999) was a big day for Sara Evans.
+It was on that date that the Missouri native scored her first No. 1 hit with "No Place That Far," the title track from her sophomore album.

-The tune was helped along by country music icon Vince Gill, who sang harmony on the song, and also appeared in the accompanying video.
-Evans co-wrote the song with hit songwriters Tony Martin and Tom Shapiro, and earned her first CMA Award nomination — for Vocal Event of the Year — for the collaboration.
+"No Place That Far" was helped along by country music icon Vince Gill, who sings harmony on the song and also appears in its accompanying music video.
+Evans co-wrote the track with hit songwriters Tony Martin and Tom Shapiro and earned her first CMA Awards nomination -- for Vocal Event of the Year -- for the collaboration.

 Evans returned to the top of the charts one year later, with the title track of her next album, Born to Fly.
 The 45-year-old's other chart-topping hits include "Suds in the Bucket," "A Real Fine Place to Start" and "A Little Bit Stronger."

 Evans took a six-year hiatus between her 2005 album, Real Fine Place, and 2011's Stronger, a No. 1 record, but thankfully, fans didn't have to wait as long for her next project: Slow Me Down was released in March of 2014.